-Lila Gonzales, ARD facilitator 361-387-2551 ext.
-408.
+Dr. Brenda Lozano, Director of SPED 361-387-2551.

 Section 504 Referrals

 Each school district must have standards and procedures in place for the evaluation and placement of students in the district's Section 504 program.
 Districts must also implement a system of procedural safeguards that includes: